 Sensitivity controls how much the Blender camera rotates relative to your phone movement.
 A value of 1.0 means 1:1 tracking.
 Higher values amplify rotation — useful for small desk movements.
 Lower values make it smoother for large movements.

 Position Scale multiplies your physical movement distance in Blender.
-Default is 5.0, meaning moving your phone 1 meter moves the camera 5 meters in Blender.
-Increase it for large scenes, decrease it for tabletop work.
+Default is 1.0 — real-scale tracking, where 1 m in your room equals 1 m in Blender.
+Increase it (up to 12) for large architectural or landscape scenes; decrease it below 1.0 for tabletop work.

 Smoothing reduces hand shake and creates more cinematic camera motion.
 0.0 means no smoothing (direct tracking).
 0.3–0.5 is recommended for most use cases.
 Higher values add more lag but smoother results.

-Tap the Rec button on your iPhone.
+Tap the Record button on your iPhone.
 BlendMotion will automatically insert keyframes on every frame in Blender.
-Tap again to stop recording.
+Tap Stop when done.
 Your animation will be saved on the Blender timeline.

 Clicking Recalibrate in the Blender panel resets the origin point.
 After recalibration, your current phone position becomes the new "zero" — the camera stays where it is, and all future movements are relative to this new position.